 Key takeaways

-• 01If you're repeating tasks or feeding AI the same details over and over, a Project is the better setup.
+01If you're repeating tasks or feeding ChatGPT the same details over and over, a Project is the better setup.

-• 02A Project holds three things: sources, Instructions, and chats that inherit both automatically.
-Every new chat inside it starts already having background.
+02A Project holds three things: Instructions, source files, and chats that inherit both automatically.
+Each new chat inside it starts already having background.

 2